sspanak/tt9/docs/user-manual.md

 Below is a list of the possible commands:
 - **Show the Settings Screen (Default Combo: ✱, 1-key).** On the Settings screen, you can choose languages for typing, configure the keypad hotkeys, change the application appearance, or improve compatibility with your phone.
 - **Add a Word (Default Combo: ✱, 2-key).** Add a new word to the dictionary for the current language.
 You can also add new emojis and then access them by pressing 1-1-3.
 Regardless of the currently selected language, all emojis will be available in all languages.
+- **Voice Input (Default Combo: ✱, 3-key).** Activate the voice input on the phones that support it.
+See [below](#voice-input) for more info.
 - **Select a Different Keyboard (Default Combo: ✱, 0-key).** Open the Android Change Keyboard dialog allowing you to select between all installed keyboards.

 _This key does not do anything when the Screen Layout is set to "Virtual Keyboard" because all keys for all possible functions are already available on the screen._

+If you do have a hardware keypad and prefer having more screen space, disable the software keys from the Settings → Appearance.

+## Voice Input
+The voice input function allows for speech-to-text input, similar to Gboard.
+Like all other keyboards, Traditional T9 does not perform speech recognition by itself, but it asks your phone to do it.

+_The Voice Input button is hidden on devices that do not support it._

+### Supported Devices
+On devices with Google Services, it will use the Google Cloud infrastructure to convert your words to text.
+You must connect to a Wi-Fi network or enable mobile data for this method to work.

+On devices without Google, if the device has a voice assistant app or the native keyboard supports voice input, whichever is available will be used for speech recognition.
+Note that this method is considerably less capable than Google.
+It will not work in a noisy environment and will usually recognize only simple phrases, such as: "open calendar" or "play music" and similar.
+The advantage is that it will work offline.

+Other phones without Google will generally not support voice input.
+Chinese phones do not have speech recognition capabilities due to Chinese security policies.
+On these phones, it may be possible to enable voice input support by installing the Google application, package name: "com.google.android.googlequicksearchbox".

 ## On-screen Keypad
 On touchscreen-only phones, a fully functional on-screen keypad is available and it will be enabled automatically.
 If, for some reason, your phone was not detected to have a touchscreen, enable it by going to Settings → Appearance → On-Screen Layout, and selecting "Virtual numpad".

 It is also recommended to disable the special behavior of the "Back" key working as "Backspace".
 It is useful only for a hardware keypad.
 To do so, go to Settings → Keypad → Select Hotkeys → Backspace key, then select the "--" option.

-If you do have a hardware keypad and prefer having more screen space, disable the software keys from the Settings → Appearance.

 ## Settings Screen
 On the Settings screen, you can choose languages for typing, configure the keypad hotkeys, change the application appearance, or improve compatibility with your phone.